bradleypuckett/Comptool-MPLS-IP/README.md

 #### Radix-2 Tree

-This tree implementation is quite simple, consisting of nodes with pointers to their children.
-Each treeNode also has an outInterface field.
+This tree implementation is quite simple, consisting of nodes with pointers to their children and an outInterface field.
 This field is set to the exit interface for a given route, or zero to indicate null.
 ```cpp
 struct treeNode{
     treeNode* zeroPtr;